aksyr/Ketron-SD1000-Instrument-Selector/README.md

 # Ketron SD1000 Instrument Selector <br><sup><h6>_by aksyr_</h6></sup>
-Imagine that you have your fancy programmable midi controller, but it doesn't allow sending MIDI Program Change messages with encoders.
+Imagine that you have your fancy programmable midi controller, but it doesn't support sending MIDI Program Change messages with its encoders.
 How would you access 500+ instruments on your new, fancy Ketron SD1000?
 <br><br>
 _Introducing **Ketron SD1000 Instrument Selector** by aksyr!_
 <br><br>